 After Game 5, the Reds led the series 4-1.
 The Black Sox hadn’t received some of their promised money from gamblers and attempted to double cross them by winning Game 6 and 7.

 Before Game 8 at Comiskey Park in Chicago, Illinois, players were threatened.
 Williams, who was starting the pivotal game, was visited by an anonymous hitman, according to Eliot Asinof's book Eight Men Out.
 He took the mound and was shelled for four runs in the first inning.
 Cincinnati won the ball game, 10-5, and the series.

 The 1920 season played out normally until news broke in August that a game between the Chicago Cubs and Philadelphia Phillies was fixed.
-That led to the grand jury investigation of the 1919 World Series and a trial the following year.
+That led to the grand jury investigation of the 1919 World Series and the Black Sox trial the following year.

 Landis brought the hammer down on the Black Sox players involeved.
 He banned the eight players from MLB and organized baseball for life despite their acquittals in court.
 Not only did this drastically change those players' lives, it also changed MLB by establishing the powers the commissioner has.

 These were the eight members of the Chicago White Sox banned:

 - Fred McMullin, infielder

 Comsikey suspended his players while his team was fighting for the 1920 American League pennant, which they lost to the Cleveland Indians.
 Gleason and each of the “Clean Sox” received $1,500 bonus checks for not conspiring.